TanyaGir/Memory-Game/README.md

 # Memory-Game
 This is a game to test a user's memory.
-There is a deck of cards with differnt icons.
+There is a deck of cards with different icons.
 # Challenge
 To match the least in time possible.
 # How to play